Find Cherry Blossoms on Long Island: Cherry Blossom Festivals and Where to See the Blooms

 Old Westbury Gardens – Old Westbury

-An abundance of blooming spring plants and trees, including four brand new cherry blossoms, attracts adults and children to this 200-acre former estate in Nassau County.
-The Gardens and the Café in the Woods are both open to visitors.
+An abundance of blooming spring plants and trees, including cherry blossoms, attracts adults and children to this 200-acre former estate in Nassau County.
 Little ones can unplug and reconnect with nature during special spring break sessions.
-General admission to the house and gardens is $14 for adults, $12 for seniors and college students, and $8 for children ages 7-17.
-Children 6 and younger are FREE.
-Reservations are required and can be booked via their website.
+Advanced tickets are required and can be booked via its website.

 For more spring adventures, check out our Family Activity Calendar and our Spring Fun Guide.